The CW: 2023–present: Focus on sports and unscripted

 Miller departed as president of the CW in October 2024, with Brad Schwartz being promoted to fill the role.
 In November 2024, Nexstar reported that the CW had reduced its operating losses by $119 million year-to-date, exceeding the goal of $100 million for the year.
 Nexstar executives attributed this to lower cost programming and credited the growing CW Sports portfolio for increasing the network's viewership.
 The CW underwent a round of layoffs later in the same month to streamline the network's focus on sports and unscripted programming, with Liz Wise Lyall, head of the scripted programming department, and Betsy Slenzak, vice president of the unscripted programming department, exiting.
+In December 2024, Nexstar acquired additional ownership of The CW, raising its stake from 75% to 77.1%.

 Michael Perman was appointed as the Senior Vice President of CW Sports in February 2025, overseeing programming and media rights for the division.
-Nexstar President and COO Mike Biard stated later in the same month that the sports portfolio would account for 40% of the programming of the CW in 2025 and the network would become profitable by 2026.
+Nexstar President and COO Mike Biard stated later in the same month that the network would become profitable by 2026.
 By the end of the fiscal year 2024-25, the CW had reduced its year-over-year losses by $126 million.
-During the first quarter of the fiscal year 2025-26, the CW recorded its strongest primetime performance in the past eight quarters, despite increasing its loss compared to the same quarter in the previous year.

-In June 2025, the CW ordered six movies inspired by the Harlequin romance novels which would be broadcast on the network during fall 2025, starting with Montana Mavericks which would first be released in theaters in August 2025 and then on the CW.
+During the first quarter of the fiscal year 2025–26, the CW recorded its strongest primetime performance in the past eight quarters, despite increasing its loss compared to the same quarter in the previous year.
+In June 2025, the CW ordered six television movies inspired by the Harlequin romance novels which would be broadcast on the network during fall 2025, starting with Montana Mavericks which received a theatrical release before airing.

+Nexstar CFO Lee Ann Gliha stated in December 2025 that the programming costs of the CW had been more than halved, with programming hours increasing by 40% and the sports portfolio accounting for 40% of its programming.
+Gliha noted that the CW's owned-and-operated stations were profitable for Nexstar, and that the CW itself was on track to turn a profit in 2026.
+The CW's viewership increased by 13% in 2025, largely accredited towards the airing of sports.

+In April 2026, the CW announced a pair of streaming partnerships with the Disney-owned ESPN and Roku.
+Under the deals, the CW's entertainment programming would stream next-day on The Roku Channel while CW Sports programming would be simulcast on the ESPN app for subscribers of the "Unlimited" tier.
+The CW's own app would continue to offer next-day streams of its programming.
+All American, the final pre-Nexstar scripted series on the CW, is scheduled to conclude on September 28, 2026.